H3llKa1ser/B00t2R00t/Web Application Penetration Testing/ORM Injection.md

  - 4) URL structure: The structure of URLs can give hints about the framework.
 For instance, certain routing patterns are unique to specific frameworks.

  - 5) Login and error pages: Authentication pages and error messages can sometimes reveal the framework.
 Some frameworks have distinctive error pages or login form structures.

+### ORM Injection Testing Techniques

+ - 1) Manual code review: A thorough source code inspection can reveal raw query methods (such as whereRaw() in Laravel) that incorporate user inputs directly.
+Look for concatenated strings or unescaped inputs in ORM methods, which can indicate injection points.

+ - 2) Automated scanning: Use security scanning tools that are designed to detect ORM injection vulnerabilities.
+These tools analyse the codebase to identify patterns that could lead to injection, such as dynamic query construction or improper input handling.

+ - 3) Input validation testing: Perform manual testing by injecting payloads into application inputs to see if they affect the underlying ORM query.
+For example, injecting SQL control characters or keywords to determine if they alter the execution of the query.

+ - 4) Error-based testing: Enter deliberately incorrect or malformed data to trigger errors.
+Detailed error messages can provide insights into the structure of the underlying queries and indicate potential vulnerabilities.